Genomics of Pneumonia, Meningitis and Neonatal Sepsis

 Our analysis of one S. pneumoniae lineage demonstrated that a vaccine insensitive variant, generated through a homologous recombination years before introduction of the vaccine, was able to expand in the post vaccine period thus clarifying the mechanism of vaccine evasion.
 We followed this with a species-wide study that showed how a circulating population of bacteria adapts to vaccine introduction by expanding existing lineages to fill the niche vacated by the vaccine susceptible strains.

 This population bounce-back is highly dynamic and we are currently working with our large global dataset to pick apart the details of adapting populations with the ultimate aim of being able to predict the outcome of applying new vaccines and other interventions, including antibiotics.
-This has involved collaborations to develop mathematical models which exploit WGS data to predict the changes necessary for the population composition to return to an equilibrium state.
+This has involved collaborations to develop mathematical models which exploit whole genome sequence (WGS) data to predict the changes necessary for the population composition to return to an equilibrium state.

 Until relatively recently, bacterial pathogenesis research has focused on candidate genes that had been highlighted through years of empirical observations or through large-scale phenotypic screens, with the general limitation that signals observed in vitro may not reflect the natural state.
 Large-scale population genomic datasets have opened to way to performing well powered analyses to detect genes and variants that are significantly associated with aspects of the natural biology of the organism.